Tuğba Koyuncu

 Tuğba Koyuncu (née Karakaya; born February 16, 1991, in Kayseri, Turkey) is a Turkish middle-distance runner.
 She is a student of physical education and sports at the local Erciyes University.
 Karakaya was a member of the Fenerbahçe Athletics Club, where she was coached by Süleyman Altınok before she transferred to Enkaspor.
 The 169 cm tall athlete weighs 55 kg.

+Career

 She was born to Kasım Karakaya, a restaurant employee, and his wife İkbal, who both have seven children.
 She is the older of two sisters.
 She began running at the age of 12.

 She won a silver medal in 1500 m event at the 2011 European Athletics U23 Championships in Ostrava, Czech Republic.

 Koyuncu competed at the 1500 m event at the 2012 Summer Olympics where she failed to reach the semifinals.

 At the 2013 Mediterranean Games in Mersin, Turkey, she took two bronze medals, one in the 800 m and the other in the 1500 m event.
 At the 2013 Islamic Solidarity Games held in Palembang, Indonesia, Koyuncu won also a bronze medal in the 800 m event.